pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 #### $evm.root['ae\_result']

-A Method run within the context of a State Machine can return a completion status back to the Automation Engine, which can then decide which next action to perform (such as whether to advance to the next State/Stage).
+A Method run within the context of a State Machine can return a completion status back to the Automation Engine, which can then decide which next action to perform (such as whether to advance to the next State).

 We do this by setting one of three values in the `ae_result` hash key: